Don’t Do Another Burpee EVER AGAIN

 “But the inventor itself said the Burpee is no good when performed at high reps?“

-Yes he did say that, he believed that high reps of the movement could be bad for the knees or dangerous to the back, especially for anyone who lacked core strength, and I agree with him wholeheartedly, assuming that you’re doing the burpee as it was designed.
+Yes, he did say that he believed high reps of the movement could be bad for the knees or dangerous to the back, especially for anyone who lacked core strength, and I agree with him wholeheartedly, assuming that you’re doing the burpee as it was designed.

 Burpees are Bad!

 YES I have done 400 Burpees in under 1 hour

 YES I have asked my clients to do 300 or more Burpees